ietf-wg-dnsop/wg-materials/dnsop-ietf107/dnsop-ietf107-minutes.md

 Non-default ports may be firewalled in client networks, so may appear to work in testing but may not work for some clients/users.
 Ben Schwartz: We can fix this with 1-2 sentences

-Chairs:  Want to encourage Interop testing, and WGLC before 108
+Chairs Action:  Want to encourage Interop testing, and WGLC before 108

 ### DNS Query Name Minimisation to Improve Privacy (bis)
     - https://datatracker.ietf.org/doc/draft-ietf-dnsop-rfc7816bis/